viggou/CustomNoOlderNotifications/README.md

 # CustomNoOlderNotifications

-CustomNoOlderNotifications or CNON for short is the first tweak I ever made
+CustomNoOlderNotifications enables you to change the "No older notifications" label in the notification center.

-It has been tested on iOS 11 and 12 and works (don't know about iOS 13)
+It has been tested and works on iOS 11 and 12 (don't know about iOS 13+)

 ## Installation
 1. Add https://yaypixxo.com/ to your sources in your package manager